energietransitie/needforheat-gearup-app/docs/deploying.md

 You should have provided as much information as possible already in the app entries, occasionally they won't even bother logging into the app.

+> **Note Apple** \
+> Make sure you fill in your `plist`'s as much as possible. \
+> In addition, make screenshots using the simulator.

 #### 2.4.2.
 Prepare binaries
 Now the second step is preparing the binaries for Google and Apple to review for.
 Google asks for `.aab` and Apple for an `.ipa`.
 These binaries need to be signed with the proper upload certificate.

 For Google, signing can be handled by Google themselves.
 See [Expo First Android Submission](https://github.com/expo/fyi/blob/main/first-android-submission.md)

-For Apple, finding the right documentation is hard but no worries, we can do it through Expo: [Submit iOS](https://docs.expo.dev/submit/ios/). \
+For Apple, finding the right documentation is hard but no worries, we can do it through Expo as well: [Submit iOS](https://docs.expo.dev/submit/ios/). \
 You should also be able to export and upload it with xCode, which also can create the keys for you.

 ---